necolas/react-native-web/docs/components/TextInput.md

 **placeholder**: string

-The string that will be rendered before text input has been entered.
+The string that will be rendered in an empty `TextInput` before text has been entered.

 **placeholderTextColor**: string

-TODO.
 The text color of the placeholder string.

 **secureTextEntry**: bool = false